-In a previous post, I talked about the science behind wisdom and aging.
-I mentioned the factors of wisdom that researchers at UC San Diego have identified in order to pin down exactly what wisdom is and measure it 1.
-Here are the factors of wisdom these scientists uncovered, and the 1Body principles that can help you actively cultivate a deeper connection to these wisdom factors on a holistic level.
+In a previous post about the science behind wisdom and aging, I mentioned the factors of wisdom that researchers at UC San Diego have identified in order to pin down exactly what wisdom is and measure it.
+In this post, I’m going to expand on the factors of wisdom these scientists uncovered.

 The primary factor of wisdom the research identified is emotional regulation.

 Being able to regulate your emotional reactivity is the key to keeping calm under fire, and it’s arguably the holy grail of your connection to the wisdom within you.
 This core wisdom skill hinges on being aware that you’re reacting and that your mind is racing in a way that feeds that reaction.